 FY24 FY25 FY26 FY27 FY28 Fixed Annual Remuneration (FAR) Paid throughout the year STI Performance period (12 months) Up to 50 per cent of maximum STI paid August 2024.
 Any portion of award over 50 per cent of maximum STI is deferred and awarded as Rights in FY26 and FY27 (Deferred STI).
 Half of Deferred STI vests August 2025, subject to ongoing service and claw-back provisions.
 Number of shares awarded based on value of award divided by the five-day VWAP up to and including 30 June 2024.
-Deferred STI vests August 2026, subject to ongoing service and clawback LTI LTI awards for Executive KMP other than the MD: LTI Rights granted to Executive KMP July 2023 (date of award letter).
-LTI award for MD: LTI Rights granted to MD November 2023 (at the Annual General Meeting).
-Number of Rights granted based on the participant's LTI opportunity (\$) divided by the five- day VWAP up to and including 30 June 2023.
-August 2027: Portion of FY24 LTI Rights vest, subject to four- year average ROIC, continuous service, clawback and malus provisions.
-Total Performance Period (Fe our years)
+Half of Deferred STI vests August 2026, subject to ongoing service and clawback and malus provisions.
+Number of shares awarded based on value of award divided by the five-day VWAP up to and including 30 June 2024.
+LTI LTI awards for Executive KMP other than the MD: LTI Rights granted to Executive KMP July 2023 (date of award letter). ' August 2027: Portion of FY24 LTI Rights vest, subject to four- year average ROIC, continuous service, clawback and malus LTI award for MD: provisions.
+LTI Rights granted to MD November 2023 (at the Annual General Meeting).
+Number of Rights granted based on the participant's LTI opportunity (\$) divided by the fiveday VWAP up to and including 30 June 2023.
+Total Performance Period (F our years)